The Gloucester House SEND provision:

 We continue to assess and monitor all through the child’s time in school so that we can look out for any additional special educational needs.
 If a child is not making progress, we will respond in a progressive way (similar to the waves of intervention used in most schools):

 - Specialist assessment

-- SEN review
+- SEND review

 Alongside our multi-disciplinary team, we will always involve parents and carers in any discussions/decisions about whether their child has additional special educational need and the best ways to provide support.

 What should I do if I think my child has an SEND need in addition to SEMH needs?